Yang Jun (minister): Life

 Yang Jun became Emperor Hui's regent, and became much criticized for spending his energy on making himself secure—including not attending Emperor Wu's burial.
 Fearful of Emperor Hui's ambitious wife Empress Jia Nanfeng, he ordered that imperial edicts be co-signed by his daughter, Empress Dowager Yang.
 Yang knew that he had made a lot of enemies, and tried to pacify them by giving widespread promotions, but those promotions only served to show his weakness.
 His associates, including his brother Yang Ji, tried to persuade him to alleviate the tension by inviting Sima Liang back to the capital Luoyang to serve as coregent, a move that Yang Jun repeatedly rebuffed.

 Empress Jia, who wanted her hand in governance, was dissatisfied with the situation, and conspired with the eunuch Dong Meng (董猛) and the generals Meng Guan (孟觀) and Li Zhao (李肇) against the Yangs.
 She tried to include Sima Liang in the conspiracy, but Sima Liang declined; instead, she persuaded Emperor Hui's half-brother, Sima Wei the Prince of Chu, to join her plan.
-In 291, after Sima Wei returned to Luoyang from his defense post (Jing Province (荊州, modern Hubei and Hunan)) with his troops, a coup went into progress.
+In 291, after Sima Wei returned to Luoyang from his defense post (Note: Jing Province (荊州, modern Hubei and Hunan)) with his troops, a coup went into progress.

 Empress Jia, who had her husband easily under her control, had him issue an edict declaring that Yang Jun had committed crimes and should be removed from his posts.
 It also ordered Sima Wei and Sima Yao (司馬繇), the Duke of Dong'an and son of Sima Zhou, to attack Yang's forces and defend against counterattacks.
 Quickly, it became clear that Yang was in trouble, particularly after he declined his strategists' suggestion to burn the palace gate to temporarily halt the advance of the imperial guards.
 Empress Dowager Yang, trapped in the palace herself, wrote an edict ordering assistance for Yang Jun and put it on arrows, shooting it out of the palace.
 Empress Jia then made the bold declaration that Empress Dowager Yang was committing treason.
 Yang Jun was quickly defeated, and his clan was massacred.
+(Note: Yang Jun had a paternal aunt who was the mother of Kuai Qin (蒯钦).
+On numerous occasions, Kuai Qin spoke bluntly to Yang Jun, earning the ire of Yang Yao and Yang Ji.
+While others feared for Kuai, he explained, "Yang Wenzhang may be dull, but he still knows that innocent parties cannot be killed indiscriminately.
+As he shuns me, I can then be spared from dying together with him.
+Otherwise, my clan's doom is not far away!")